-At the same time, we bring in more of the good stuff: whole, organic, freshly prepared foods: lots of local, fresh produce, a little high-quality meat, if its part of your diet; beans, good quality oils, nuts, etc.
+Add in more of the good stuff: whole, organic, freshly prepared foods: lots of local, fresh produce, a little high-quality meat, if its part of your diet; beans, good quality oils, nuts, fresh purified water....

 Once the purva karma is complete–we are ready for the cleanse itself, which consists of:

-A mono-diet of kitchari and for a week or so.
+A mono-diet of kitchari or another easy to digest food, for a week or so.
 These foods are so gentle that they take little energy to digest, but have sufficient protein to help you feel nourished.

 Spices and herbs to strengthen the digestive process (agni) and eliminate any toxic buildup (ama).

 Cleansing protocols that help the body release any built up toxicity and purge it from the system.
-The might include a mild purgative and a gently home basti (ayurvedic enema).
+The might include a mild purgative or one or a series of gentle home bastis (ayurvedic enema).